UIL Limited ("UIL") is an exempted closed-end Bermuda incorporated investment company.

-The Directors are responsible for the determination of UIL’s investment policy and have overall responsibility for the Group's day-to-day activities.
+The Directors are responsible for the determination of UIL’s investment policy and have overall responsibility for UIL's activities.
 UIL has, however, entered into an Investment Management Agreement with ICM Investment Management Limited (‘ICMIM’) and ICM Limited ('ICM') under which ICMIM has been appointed the Company’s Alternative Investment Fund Manager and also as joint portfolio manager alongside ICM.
 ICM has been appointed as secretary to UIL.
 Accounting and administration services are provided by JP Morgan Chase Bank N.A. - London Branch.

 UIL's capital structure is comprised of bank debt, ordinary shares and different classes of ZDP shares.
 UIL’s ordinary shares are admitted to trading on the specialist fund segment of the Main Market of the London Stock Exchange and have a secondary listing on the Bermuda Stock Exchange.
 UIL Finance’s ZDP shares are listed on the Official List of the Financial Conduct Authority ("FCA") and are traded on the Main Market of the London Stock Exchange.
 The Group comprises of UIL and UIL Finance.